Letters from Lodi

 Ampelographers, i.e. scientists of the vine, are in agreement that Tokay probably originated in Algeria (where it is called Ahmer Bou’Amer).
 Once established in Northern San Joaquin Valley, it quickly became apparent that this Mediterranean variety is nearly perfectly suited to the combination of moderately warm summer days, cool summer nights, and rich yet well drained sandy loams of the region – particularly the area now officially recognized as Lodi’s Mokelumne River AVA.

 Plant Flame Tokay a little further north towards Galt or Sacramento, a little further east towards Amador County, or a little further south near Stockton or Modesto, and the skins of the grape simply do not ripen into its dazzling pink color, nor does its pulp retain its sweet, juicy, mouth watering taste.
-Tokay, it seems, was made for Lodi, and Lodi only.
+Tokay, it almost seems, was destined to be grown closer to the banks of Lodi's Mokelumne River, and in that part of the world only.

-Subsequently, the grape evolved into a cash crop to the tune of some 50,000 acres, ruling the roost in Lodi for much of the last century – until the arrival of the Flame Seedless grape, hybridized by Dr. Harold Olmo at U.C.
-Davis, and far more easily grown for much lower cost further south in the Central Valley.
-Soon after, Flame Tokay went the same way that old fashioned seeded watermelons have recently gone in the nation’s supermarkets: extinct.
+Subsequently, the grape evolved into Lodi's most widely planted grape between the 1890s and 1980s – until the arrival of the hybridized Flame Seedless grape, which proved to be far more easily grown, for much lower cost, further south in warmer districts of California's Central Valley.
+Soon after, Flame Tokay began to disappear in fresh markets; going the same way as old fashioned seeded watermelons.

 At the vineyard estate of Jessie’s Grove Winery, the head trained Tokay vines behind the home Joseph Spenker originally built for his family are some of the oldest plantings on the ranch, dating back to 1888.
-There are about 30 of these huge, majestic looking plants rising up beside the house, and another 35 or so of them inter-planted among the Zinfandel and Carignane in Jessie’s Grove’s Royal Tee Vineyard just a hundred yards away – all dry farmed since the day they were planted, on their own natural rootstocks.
+There are about 30 of these huge, majestic looking plants rising up beside the house, and another 35 or so of them inter-planted among the Zinfandel, Carignan and Mission grapes in Jessie’s Grove’s Royal Tee Vineyard just a hundred yards away – all dry farmed since the day they were planted, on their own natural rootstocks.